Do you feel low and demotivated all the time?

-Skin injuries, burns, and skin irritations caused due to minor cuts can all be cured with the application of St. John’s Wort oil.
-Creams are also available to treat these problems, but oils work best to give relief, without leaving a scar.
+Skin injuries, burns, and skin irritations caused due to minor cuts may be treated with the application of St. John’s Wort oil.
+Creams are also available to treat these problems, but oils may work well to give relief.
 The antibacterial and anti-inflammatory properties of this herb work on the skin to offer some relief from these irritating skin conditions (1).

 Note: Unfortunately, the oil form of this herb is available only in selected herbal stores.